honeycombio/honeyaws/README.md

 ## Honeycomb AWS Bundle

-`honeycomb-aws` is a collection of programs to enable observability in your AWS infrastructure.
+`honeyaws` is a collection of programs to enable observability in your AWS infrastructure.
 They get information from AWS and publish it to Honeycomb as events for later querying and debugging.